Parenting Guide for Stuttering in Children and Toddlers

-Very few problems cause children to lose confidence in themselves as stuttering does.
-Kids, who are famous for questioning everything due to their untamed curiosity, completely stop talking in most cases when this speech impediment sprouts.
-The main reason for this lack of curiosity, hence the lack of communication, is because of the fact that other kids can often be cruel and inconsiderate.
-In time, the disfluent kid may also develop social anxiety, anger issues, and become aggressive.
-After that, even if the stuttering in children and toddlers goes away, other personality traits that were affected because of it may prolong and make life difficult for the disfluent kid.
+In time, the disfluent kid may also develop social anxiety, anger issues and become aggressive.
+Even if the stuttering in children and toddlers goes away later, other personality traits that were affected because of it may prolong and make life difficult for them.

-So how do we tackle such a detrimental health condition and help the affected kid cope with it?
+So a parenting guide to tackle such a condition and help the affected kid cope with it?
 For that, we first need to understand what stuttering in children and toddlers actually means.

 All toddlers go through a stage where they struggle to pronounce particular syllables or words.
-It usually happens when the toddler is between the age of two and five.
-As this is the time they first get to use their ability to speak, it is completely normal for them to experience an interruption in the flow of speech.
+It usually happens when a child is between the age of two and five.
+When they first learn to speak and communicate, it is entirely normal for them to experience an interruption in the flow of speech.
 Eventually, as the child gains proficiency in using the language, they stop stuttering.

-But some children stutter well after the age of five.
-Though there are numerous treatments available to alleviate this hindrance, doctors aren’t exactly sure what causes it.
-Some believe it is a miscommunication between the brain and the vocal muscles that create sounds, while others say it is genetic.
-When a kid stutters, it is highly likely that he/she has a close relative who also stutters/stuttered.
+But for some children, the stutter doesn’t go away even after the age of five.
+Though numerous treatments are available to alleviate this hindrance, doctors aren’t exactly sure what causes it.
+Some researchers believe it is a miscommunication between the brain and the vocal muscles that create sounds, while others maintain it is genetic.
+Since most of the time, when a kid stutters, they likely have a close relative who also does the same.